 Smart electric drive

-A negative deviation of the remuneration in kind of average kind and quality may be conceivable when using an electric vehicle as a company car if the use has clear disadvantages for the employee compared to an average company car with internal combustion engine.
+A negative deviation from the remuneration in kind of medium type and quality may be conceivable when using an electric vehicle as a company car if the use has clear disadvantages for the employee compared to an average company car with an internal combustion engine.
 This cannot, however, be assessed in general.
-If the employee is provided with charging infrastructure at the place of work which he can use without any further problems during working hours and which can thus achieve a range comparable to that of a motor vehicle with an internal combustion engine, an electric vehicle does not represent a vehicle deviating from the average type and quality, but an equivalent remuneration in kind which is in the employee's interest.
+If the employee is provided with charging infrastructure at the place of work which said employee can use without any further problems during working hours and which can thus achieve a range comparable to that of a motor vehicle with an internal combustion engine, an electric vehicle does not represent a vehicle which deviates from the medium type and quality, but an equivalent remuneration in kind which is in the employee's interest.
 It is important to note that the conversion to electric company cars does not result in any significant differences in the employee's burden from the vehicles used up to this point; the employer can then switch to electric cars in principle.

-As the charging times can last several hours depending on the charging station, the question arises as to how this time should be assessed if the employee has to charge his company car outside his regular working hours.
-While charging at the place of work during daily working hours or at the employee's place of residence during his or her off-duty period is carried out almost incidentally and does not tie up any additional time for the employee, something else may arise if the employee is forced to load while on the move and the loading time is therefore additional.
-With regard to the question as to whether these times are working time in the sense of occupational health and safety law, there are some arguments in favour of taking into account, in accordance with the treatment of business trips, whether, on the one hand, recharging itself was agreed as the main performance obligation (probably not as a rule) or, on the other hand, whether the time of recharging can - at least theoretically - be used by the employee for any activities and thus also for relaxation.
-If the employee can use the loading time for his own recreation, this speaks against the existence of working time.
+As the charging times can last several hours depending on the charging station, the question arises as to how this time should be assessed if the employee has to charge his/her company car outside his/her regular working hours.
+While charging at the place of work during daily working hours or at the employee's place of residence during his/her off-duty period is carried out almost incidentally and does not tie up any additional time for the employee, another situation may arise if the employee is forced to charge while on the move and the charging time is, therefore, additional.
+With regard to the question as to whether these times are working time in the sense of occupational health and safety law, there are some arguments in favour of taking into account, in accordance with the treatment of business trips, whether, on the one hand, recharging itself was agreed as the main performance obligation (probably not as a rule) or, on the other hand, whether the time for recharging can - at least theoretically - be used by the employee for any activities and thus also for relaxation.
+If the employee can use the charging time for his/her own recreation, this speaks against the existence of working time.

 A distinction must be made between this and whether working time subject to remuneration also exists in each case, since the qualification of a certain time span as working time within the meaning of working time protection law does not necessarily lead to a remuneration obligation, just as, conversely, the exclusion of certain times from working time within the meaning of occupational health and safety law does not have to exclude the remuneration obligation.
-With regard to the remuneration obligation for loading times at external locations, the principles could also be applied to business travel times.
-In its judgment of 17 October 2018 - 5 AZR 553/17, the BAG assumes with regard to travel times that the remuneration pursuant to § 611 (1) BGB is linked to the provision of promised services.
+With regard to the remuneration obligation for charging times at external locations, the principles could also be applied to business travel times.
+In its Judgment dated 17 October 2018 - 5 AZR 553/17, the German Federal Employment Court assumed with regard to travel times that the remuneration pursuant to Sec.
+611 (1) German Civil Code is linked to the provision of promised services.
 These included not only the actual provision of work, but also any activity or measure initiated by the employer which is directly related to the actual work or the way in which it is provided and is therefore, as it were, in the synallagma.
 Every action is thus recorded which as such serves to satisfy a foreign need.
 In particular, it is important that the activity is of benefit to others and that it is performed outside the company.
-Under this premise, loading operations, which must necessarily take place on an operationally arranged route or during an operationally arranged stay would also be inseparably connected with the provision of services owed under the employment contract and would thus be working time in the sense of remuneration law.
+Under this premise, charging operations, which must necessarily take place on an operationally arranged route or during an operationally arranged stay would also be inseparably connected with the provision of services owed under the employment contract and would thus be working time in the sense of remuneration law.

 Corresponding periods would then generally have to be paid with the remuneration agreed for the actual activity, unless a deviating provision on remuneration was made.
 However, remuneration can be excluded if necessary, as long as the provisions on the statutory minimum wage do not conflict and are therefore agreed in the form of lump sums.
 It is advisable to regulate the question of remuneration in the event of unscheduled charging times for the introduction of electric cars as company cars in order to prevent the employee from being entitled to additional remuneration for charging times - possibly even with overtime or Saturday, Sunday or public holiday surcharges.

 In view of the increased tax benefits, the pressure on employers to allow electric cars instead of conventional models when providing company cars could increase in the future.
 A claim to the provision of a company car - and thus implicitly also to the provision of a certain model - only exists if this has been agreed between the employee and the employer.
-Since even in larger concerns company car clauses in employment contracts or company car leasing contracts or company car guidelines do not yet regularly take electric cars into account, the employee can only demand an electric service car with the employer's consent.
+Since even in larger companies, company car clauses in employment contracts, company car leasing contracts or company car guidelines do not yet generally take electric cars into account, the employee can only demand an electric company car with the consent of the employer.
 A different rule only applies if the employer's range of company cars already includes electric cars and the employee is given a choice.

-In the absence of a corresponding claim, the employee also has no claim for damages, which could be based on the fact that he suffers a tax disadvantage due to the withholding of an electric vehicle.
-The prerequisite for a contractual claim for damages is a violation of duty on the part of the employer, which would lie in the non-granting of the electric service vehicle if he were obliged to do so.
-However, as long as the employee is not entitled to an alternative electric vehicle, there is no basis for a claim for damages in connection with the higher taxation of a conventional company vehicle.
+In the absence of a corresponding claim, the employee also has no claim for damages, which could be based on the fact that said employee suffers a tax disadvantage due to the withholding of an electric vehicle.
+The prerequisite for a contractual claim for damages is a violation of duty on the part of the employer, which would lie in the non-granting of the electric company car if the employer were obliged to do so.
+However, as long as the employee is not entitled to an alternative electric vehicle, there is no basis for a claim for damages in connection with the higher taxation of a conventional company car.